 English is the language of instruction at Acsenda School of Management.
 Prior to admission, everyone must demonstrate English language competence in all four of the following areas: listening, speaking, reading and writing.
 This can be accomplished by one of the following means:

-- Graduation from grade 12 with a minimum grade of 65% or better in English 12 Composition or English Literature or an equivalent course from a school in a country where English is the principal
+- Graduation from grade 12 with a minimum grade of 65% or better in English 12 Composition or English Literature or an equivalent course from a school in a country where English is the principal language.

 - Graduation from grade 12 with a minimum grade equivalent to C+ or better in English 12 at an International School with English as the Language of Instruction.
 International schools that use English as the language of instruction but operate in countries where the primary language is not English include the following: International Baccalaureate diploma programs, Schools that are accredited members of the Council of International Schools (CIS), US Regionally accredited schools, and provincially authorized schools offering full Canadian curricula to the grade 12 level (non-ESL).